 Varicella is associated with a 47% decrease in the risk of glioma (brain tumor) among people under the age of 40 years, and a 21% for people of all ages.Does not infection with varicella-zoster virus affect risk of adult glioma?
 1997, Wrensch, Am J Epidemiol

-Varicella is associated with a 60% decrease in the risk of glioma, and a 50% decrease in the risk of herpes zoster.Prevalence of antibodies to four herpesviruses among adults with glioma and controls.
+Varicella is associated with a 60% decrease in the risk of glioma, and herpes zoster with a 50% decrease..Prevalence of antibodies to four herpesviruses among adults with glioma and controls.
 2001, Wrensch, Am J Epidemiol